Introduction and Overview

 Name: sessionFunnelEventLogged

-Pinterest generally stores the collected data until it is no longer needed for the purposes of the company.
-As soon as data storage is no longer necessary, for example to comply with legal regulations, the data is either deleted or anonymized so that you can no longer be identified as a person.
+Pinterest generally stores the collected data for as long as it is needed for the company’s purposes.
+As soon as data retention is no longer necessary, for example to comply with legal requirements, the data is either deleted or anonymized so that you can no longer be identified as a person.
 The data may also be stored on American servers.

-You also have the right and the option to withdraw your consent to the use of cookies or third-party providers such as Pinterest at any time.
-This works either via our cookie management tool or via other opt-out functions.
-For example, you can also prevent data collection by cookies by managing, deactivating or deleting cookies in your browser.
+You also have the right and the option to revoke your consent to the use of cookies or third-party providers like Pinterest at any time.
+This can be done either via our cookie management tool or via other opt-out functions.
+For example, you can also prevent data collection by cookies by managing, deactivating, or deleting cookies in your browser.

-As cookies may be used for embedded Pinterest elements, we also recommend that you read our general privacy policy on cookies.
-To find out exactly what data is stored and processed by you, you should read the privacy policies of the respective tools.
+Since embedded Pinterest elements may use cookies, we also recommend that you read our general privacy policy on cookies.
+To find out exactly what data about you is stored and processed, you should read the privacy policies of the respective tools.

-If you have consented to your data being processed and stored by integrated social media elements, this consent is the legal basis for data processing (Art.
+If you have consented to the processing and storage of your data by embedded social media elements, this consent serves as the legal basis for data processing (Art.
 6 para.
 1 lit. a GDPR).
-In principle, your data is also stored and processed on the basis of our legitimate interest (Art.
+In principle, your data is also stored and processed based on our legitimate interest (Art.
 6 para.
-1 lit. f GDPR) in fast and good communication with you or other customers and business partners.
-Nevertheless, we only use the tool if you have given your consent.
+1 lit. f GDPR) in quick and good communication with you or other customers and business partners.
+However, we only use the tool if you have given your consent.
 Most social media platforms also set cookies in your browser to store data.
-We therefore recommend that you read our data protection text on cookies carefully and consult the privacy policy or cookie guidelines of the respective service provider.
+Therefore, we recommend that you carefully read our privacy text about cookies and review the privacy policy or cookie policies of the respective service provider.

-Pinterest also processes your data in the USA, among other places.
-We would like to point out that, in the opinion of the European Court of Justice, there is currently no adequate level of protection for data transfers to the USA.
-This may entail various risks for the legality and security of data processing.
+Pinterest also processes data from you in the USA, among other places.
+We would like to point out that according to the European Court of Justice, there is currently no adequate level of protection for data transfer to the USA.
+This can be associated with various risks to the lawfulness and security of data processing.

-Pinterest uses so-called standard contractual clauses (= Art.
+As a basis for data processing by recipients based in third countries (outside the European Union, Iceland, Liechtenstein, Norway, thus especially in the USA) or data transfer there, Pinterest uses so-called standard contractual clauses (= Art.
 46. para.
-2 and 3 GDPR) as the basis for data processing with recipients based in third countries (outside the European Union, Iceland, Liechtenstein, Norway, i.e. in particular in the USA) or data transfer to these countries.
-Standard Contractual Clauses (SCCs) are templates provided by the EU Commission and are intended to ensure that your data complies with European data protection standards even if it is transferred to third countries (such as the USA) and stored there.
-Through these clauses, Pinterest undertakes to comply with the European level of data protection when processing your relevant data, even if the data is stored, processed and managed in the USA.
+2 and 3 GDPR).
+Standard Contractual Clauses (SCC) are templates provided by the EU Commission and are intended to ensure that your data complies with European data protection standards even when transferred to third countries (such as the USA) and stored there.
+Through these clauses, Pinterest commits to complying with the European level of data protection when processing your relevant data, even if the data is stored, processed and managed in the USA.
 These clauses are based on an implementing decision of the EU Commission.
-You can find the decision and the corresponding standard contractual clauses here: https://eur-lex.europa.eu/eli/dec_impl/2021/914/oj?locale=de.
+You can find the decision and the corresponding standard contractual clauses here, among others: https://eur-lex.europa.eu/eli/dec_impl/2021/914/oj?locale=de.

-You can find more information on Pinterest's standard contractual clauses at https://policy.pinterest.com/de/privacy-policy#section-residents-of-the-eea.
+You can find more information about the standard contractual clauses at Pinterest at https://policy.pinterest.com/de/privacy-policy#section-residents-of-the-eea.

 We have tried to provide you with the most important information about data processing by Pinterest.
-You can find out more about Pinterest's data policy at https://policy.pinterest.com/de/privacy-policy.
+At https://policy.pinterest.com/de/privacy-policy you can learn more about Pinterest’s data policies.

 What is a Cookie Consent Management Platform?

-We use Consent Management Platform (CMP) software on our website, which makes it easier for us and you to handle scripts and cookies correctly and securely.
-The software automatically creates a cookie pop-up, scans and checks all scripts and cookies, provides you with the cookie consent required under data protection law and helps us and you to keep track of all cookies.
+We use Consent Management Platform (CMP) software on our website that makes it easier for us and you to handle the scripts and cookies used correctly and securely.
+The software automatically creates a cookie popup, scans and controls all scripts and cookies, provides the legally required cookie consent for you, and helps us and you keep track of all cookies.
 Most cookie consent management tools identify and categorize all existing cookies.
-As a website visitor, you then decide for yourself whether and which scripts and cookies you allow or do not allow.
-The following graphic shows the relationship between browser, web server and CMP.
+As a website visitor, you then decide for yourself whether and which scripts and cookies you allow or don’t allow.
+The following graphic illustrates the relationship between browser, web server, and CMP.

-Our aim is to offer you the best possible transparency in the area of data protection.
-We are also legally obliged to do so.
-We want to provide you with as much information as possible about all tools and all cookies that can store and process your data.
-It is also your right to decide for yourself which cookies you accept and which you do not.
-In order to grant you this right, we first need to know exactly which cookies have landed on our website in the first place.
+Our goal is to offer you the best possible transparency in the area of data protection.
+We are also legally obligated to do so.
+We want to inform you as well as possible about all tools and all cookies that can store and process data from you.
+It is also your right to decide which cookies you accept and which you don’t.
+To grant you this right, we must first know exactly which cookies have landed on our website in the first place.
 Thanks to a cookie management tool that regularly scans the website for all existing cookies, we know about all cookies and can provide you with GDPR-compliant information about them.
 You can then accept or reject cookies via the consent system.

-As part of our cookie management tool, you can manage each individual cookie yourself and have complete control over the storage and processing of your data.
-The declaration of your consent is stored so that we do not have to ask you every time you visit our website and we can also prove your consent if required by law.
+Within our cookie management tool, you can manage each individual cookie yourself and have complete control over the storage and processing of your data.
+The declaration of your consent is stored so that we don’t have to ask you again on every new visit to our website and can also prove your consent if legally required.
 This is stored either in an opt-in cookie or on a server.
-The storage period of your cookie consent varies depending on the provider of the cookie management tool.
-In most cases, this data (e.g. pseudonymous user ID, time of consent, details of cookie categories or tools, browser, device information) is stored for up to two years.
+Depending on the provider of the cookie management tool, the storage duration of your cookie consent varies.
+Usually, this data (such as pseudonymous user ID, consent timestamp, details on cookie categories or tools, browser, device information) is stored for up to two years.

-We will inform you about the duration of data processing below if we have further information on this.
-In general, we only process personal data for as long as is absolutely necessary for the provision of our services and products.
-Data that is stored in cookies is stored for different lengths of time.
-Some cookies are deleted as soon as you leave the website, while others may be stored in your browser for several years.
-The exact duration of data processing depends on the tool used; in most cases you should be prepared for a storage period of several years.
-You can usually find precise information about the duration of data processing in the respective data protection declarations of the individual providers.
+We inform you about the duration of data processing further below, if we have additional information about it.
+In general, we process personal data only as long as it is absolutely necessary for the provision of our services and products.
+Data stored in cookies are stored for different lengths of time.
+Some cookies are deleted immediately after leaving the website, others can be stored in your browser for several years.
+The exact duration of data processing depends on the tool used, but you should usually expect a storage duration of several years.
+In the respective privacy policies of the individual providers, you will generally find precise information about the duration of data processing.

-You also have the right and the option to withdraw your consent to the use of cookies at any time.
+You also have the right and the option to revoke your consent to the use of cookies at any time.
 This works either via our cookie management tool or via other opt-out functions.
-For example, you can also prevent data collection by cookies by managing, deactivating or deleting cookies in your browser.
+For example, you can also prevent data collection by cookies by managing, deactivating, or deleting cookies in your browser.

-Information on special cookie management tools, if available, can be found in the following sections.
+Information about specific cookie management tools can be found – if available – in the following sections.

-If you consent to cookies, your personal data will be processed and stored via these cookies.
-If we are permitted to use cookies on the basis of your consent (Article 6(1)(a) GDPR), this consent is also the legal basis for the use of cookies and the processing of your data.
-Cookie consent management platform software is used to manage your consent to cookies and to enable you to give your consent.
-The use of this software enables us to operate the website in an efficient and legally compliant manner, which constitutes a legitimate interest (Article 6(1)(f) GDPR).
+If you consent to cookies, personal data about you will be processed and stored through these cookies.
+If we are allowed to use cookies through your consent (Article 6(1)(a) GDPR), this consent is also the legal basis for the use of cookies or the processing of your data.
+In order to be able to manage the consent to cookies and to enable you to give your consent, a cookie consent management platform software is used.
+The use of this software enables us to operate the website efficiently in a legally compliant manner, which represents a legitimate interest (Article 6(1)(f) GDPR).

-We use BorlabsCookie on our website, which is, among other things, a tool for storing your cookie consent.
-The service provider is the German company Borlabs - Benjamin A. Bornschein, Rübenkamp 32, 22305 Hamburg, Germany.
+We use BorlabsCookie on our website, which among other things is a tool for storing your cookie consent.
+The service provider is the German company Borlabs – Benjamin A. Bornschein, Rübenkamp 32, 22305 Hamburg, Germany.

 https://de.borlabs.io/datenschutz/.